 What is college athletic recruiting?

 College athletic recruiting is a process that is available only to sports persons interested in playing varsity level sports in college and representing the college for competitions against other colleges.
 The recruiting process is a process whereby coaches assess the athletic and academic ability of viable candidates and select them to be a part of their teams.
-Once coaches commit to athletes joining their team, admission into the college becomes easier and virtually guaranteed.

 What is NCAA and what is the difference between Division 1, 2, and 3 colleges?